grasevski/midi2audio/README.md

-# midi2audio
+# midiguitar
-Arduino synthesizer that takes midi input and outputs mono audio
+Guitar midi controller + synthesizer using an STM32F303